Synthetaic raises $3.5M to train AI with synthetic data – TechCrunch

-Synthetaic is a startup workign to create data — specifically images — that can be used to train artificial intelligence.
+Synthetaic is a startup working to create data — specifically images — that can be used to train artificial intelligence.

-Founder and CEO Corey Jaskolski’s past experience includes work with both National Geographic (where he was recently named Explorer of the Year) and a 3D media startup.
+Founder and CEO Corey Jaskolski’s experience includes work with both National Geographic (where he was recently named Explorer of the Year) and a 3D media startup.
 In fact, he told me that his time with National Geographic made him aware of the need for more data sets in conservation.

 Sound like an odd match?
 Well, Jaskolski said that he was working on a project that could automatically identify poachers and endangered animals from camera footage, and one of the major obstacles was the fact that there simply aren’t enough existing images of either poachers (who don’t generally appreciate being photographed) or certain endangered animals in the wild to train AI to detect them.